tskau/cobold/README.md

   pnpm start
   ```

-> note: if you're using docker, don't forget to mount sqlite.db database file!
+> note: if you're using docker, don't forget to create a volume for /app/data!

 ## license